ipums/ipums.github.io/_posts/2018-02-26-large-data-on-a-laptop-tools-and-strategies.markdown

 Parquet can represent a flat schema  as well as nested record structures; my example here,the current Python libraries, and other tools don't support nesting yet, (but Apache Spark and Drill do,) but this is an area of rapid development.
 For the following examples consider Parquet files as extremely high performance, strongly typed versions of CSV files.

 Here I'll demonstrate use of the Parquet data format in a command line tools setting.
 While typically coupled with "Big Data" tools, you can use Parquet libraries with your own code to build a command line data analysis work-flow.
+While the size of my test dataset is just on the edge of what's possible to fit in a typical laptop's memory -- making it possible to keep the data in conventional formats -- you still benefit with performance and space savings by converting to Parquet.
+If the data were ten times larger (easily possible if all available IPUMS U.S. Census data were used) a columnar, compressed  format like Parquet would be necessary to get results back in under a minute.

 Thanks to the <a href="http://github.com/apache/parquet-cpp"> parquet-cpp</a> project you don't need to set up a "Big Data" execution framework and the JVM to use Parquet.
 To get the most out of Parquet with limited resources, C++ is required; but "parquet-cpp" is also tightly integrated with the "PyArrow" project for Python and there's a pure Go-lang  implementation too.